Academics . Courses

 This is the second half of core class for the Senior year of study in the major.
 This is the realization phase of the BFA thesis presented at the end of the semester.
 Prerequisites: Students must be working toward a BFA in one of the Design Environment departments.
 Other students may be admitted with permission of the instructor.
 Offered spring.

 This is the core class for the Senior year of study in the major.
 The class meets weekly for presentations and to develop research skills and strategic practice.
 This is the research and idea-phase of the BFA thesis presented in the spring.
 Presentation, research, and ideational skills are stressed.
 Offered fall.

 BFA Thesis + Exhibition

-These courses provide a platform for senior Animation, Game Design, and TIME-Digital Arts students who are BFA candidates.
-The courses are structured to support the individual in shaping her/his own project and the production of all elements of the BFA Thesis, strong conceptual skills developed through a professional planning and a good researched idea are core to this process.
+This course provides a platform for senior Animation, Biomedical Art, Game Design, Illustration, and Photography + Video majors who are BFA candidates.
+The course is structured to support the individual in shaping her/his project and the production of all elements of the BFA thesis.
+Strong conceptual skills developed through professional planning and research are core to this process.
+Offered spring.

 BFA Thesis Continuation